Oozankilic/University-Projects/CMPE487 | Applied Computer Networks/FlowControl/README.md

 ### Wireshark file link:
    "https://drive.google.com/file/d/17XZ9Qo9PYMAuleaCdMh5_EGwaIYjmogu/view?usp=sharing"

-# Chat Platform(CP)
+# Chat Platform with Flow Control.

 CP is a Python program for chatting with local friends and sending files.
+File sending is designed with udp.
+In the project TCP and receive window implementation is done with UDP.
 It developed in macOS

 ## How to run(Requirements)